colvert/FablabLannion.github.io/trender.md

 The Trender may translate web information into light.
 You must configure a web public access point.
 You must select the SSID and enter the password.
-Then you must select the ThingSpeak channel ID.
+Then you must select the ThingSpeak channel ID https://thingspeak.com/.

 ![Notif](images/trender/ThingSpeak.png)